hunter-heidenreich/Democracy-Now/README.md

 This is where I'm placing items that still need to be done so that they aren't forgotten:

-- Extracting more information from bills
+- Extracting information from bill tabs (instead of just overview)
 - Transition repo fully to new representative objects
 - Better way of handling sessions and house in total
 - Probably want a tool to initiate and seed downloads,